buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ![Capacitor on NRST](images/BuuKeeb/NRST.png)
 </p>

 And then, in order to put the STM32 into "Bootloader Mode" (the safe state where it can be programmed with our custom firmware), we need to feed the BOOT0 pin 3.3V.
-If we give it 3.3V all the time then it's never going to leave bootloader mode, so I'm going to hook it up to a button so that we can choose to enter BM mode by holding the button down when plugging the board into power.
+If we give it 3.3V all the time then it's never going to leave bootloader mode, so I'm going to hook it up to a button so that we can choose to enter bootloader mode by holding the button down when plugging the board into power.
 This requires a 10K Ohm pulldown resistor to ensure the pin remains low when the button is not pressed, because without it the pin is "floating" and can pick up random signals from the environment.
 If you are using USB-C then you are going to already be using 5.1k resistors (as they're part of the spec), so it might be cheaper to use two 5.1Ks (which is a value close enough to 10K) as keeping all the resistor values the same will reduce costs due to having less varied parts.
 It's gonna be a very minor cost, however.

 I added a label to the BOOT0 lead called BOOT, and I wired the boot circuit up separately: